uaz-feedback/uaz-birds/README.md

 # uaz-birds
-Issue tracking for UAZ Bird data in the VertNet portal (portal.vertnet.org).
+Issue tracking for UAZ bird data in the VertNet and other data portals.
+This data set corresponds to GBIF data set XXXX.